 Objective: Inspect up to 200,000 multi-family residential rental units annually for compliance with state health and safety codes and the Los Angeles Housing Code.
 Achieve code compliance with habitability standards within 120 days of systematic inspection.
 Initiate contact for complaint inspections within 72 hours of complaint receipt 80% of the time.
-Partner with community-based organizations to provide additional support and outreach to tenants in low-resource, and high segregation and poverty areas.

 SCEP conducts proactive inspection of all multi-family rental housing regarding maintenance, use and habitability for compliance with the Housing Code and the California Health and Safety Code at least once every four years.
 Re-inspection of non-compliant properties is conducted until compliance is achieved.
 In addition to regular systematic inspections, complaints about code violations in individual units or common areas can be filed at any time by renters or property owners.
-In 2019 LAHD launched a TIER-based inspection program that establishes a two year frequency of inspections for properties that performed poorly in the previous 4-year cycle.
+In 2019 LAHD launched a TIER-based inspection program that establishes a two year frequency of inspections for properties that performed poorly in the previous 4 year cycle.
 In addition, SCEP provides an opportunity to property owners who are willing and able to legalize their illegal units through UDU and/or ADU Programs (see Programs 56 and 64 respectively), thereby avoiding displacement of occupants.